Here’s how to use append() functions.

 Description:

-Append records in cursor/distributed cursor cs to an entity table T.
+Append records in a cursor/table sequence to an entity table.

 Syntax: